Learn how freelancing in Nepal works in 2026: legal setup, PAN registration, taxes, invoices, foreign payments, and platforms like Flexhire.

 Thinking about freelancing in Nepal?
 Usually, you can work as an individual without setting up a company.
 This guide explains how to register, pay taxes, issue invoices, and work legally with local or international clients.
+Before we get into the details, here are the essentials you should know.

 For foreigners, there's a fourth question: can you legally work here at all?
 Nepal doesn't currently offer a digital nomad visa, and its work-permit rules are strict.